Real change begins with resilience and self-reliance

 Through our network of Church and other partners, our malaria prevention efforts reach every community in The Gambia.
 Our efforts have helped reduce the country’s malaria cases by 50 percent—putting us on track to eliminate malaria in The Gambia by 2020.

 CRS and our partners are also changing the way the world cares for vulnerable children.
 The reality is that more than 8 million children around the world live in orphanages.
 While 80 to 90 percent of them have a living parent, poverty is driving these families apart.
 Not surprisingly, research shows that children in loving, nurturing families have better outcomes than those in residential care.

 As part of the MacArthur Foundation 100&Change competition, CRS partnered with Lumos and Maestral International to give every child the chance to grow up with the love and support of a family.
 The Changing the Way We Care project aims to prevent children from entering residential care by providing families the support they need to care for their children.
 For those already in residential care, our solution seeks to reintegrate children with their own or other supportive families.
 We’ve seen this solution work in CRS programs around the world.
 Thanks to an investment in family-based care, the number of children in orphanages has been reduced by 71 percent in Moldova and 78 percent in Bulgaria.
 As one of four finalists in the 100&Change competition, the project was awarded $15 million to bring our solution to scale, and end the institutionalization of children for good.

 Your generous support has made these and many other transformational partnerships and programs possible.
-Whether you’re a first-time donor or a lifelong partner in our journey, we look forward to continued support as we take our proven successes to scale.
+Whether you’re a first-time donor or a lifelong partner in our journey, we look forward to your continued support as we take our proven successes to scale.
 With your help, our best world is yet to come.